megwil/au-privacy-policy/au-privacy_policy.md

 #### direct collection

-- contacts Provider using things like telephone, fax or email;
+- contacts Provider by telephone, fax, email or another from of communication;
 - gives Provider his or her information in person on a paper form;
 - sends the Provider a message through SMS or a third party app;
 - other ways Provider collects information directly;